Albion Park Rail

 Albion Park Rail has shown very soft population growth performance across periods assessed by AreaSearch

 Albion Park Rail's population was 6,920 according to the 2021 Census.
-As of Aug 2025, it is around 6,885, a decrease of 35 people (0.5%).
-This change is inferred from ABS estimated resident population of 6,905 as of June 2024 and additional 81 validated new addresses since the Census date.
-The population density ratio is 960 persons per square kilometer.
-Overseas migration primarily drove recent population growth in the area.
+By Nov 2025, it had decreased to around 6,893, a drop of 27 people (0.4%).
+This decrease is inferred from ABS estimated resident population figures and validated new addresses since the Census date.
+The population density was approximately 961 persons per square kilometer as of Nov 2025.
+Overseas migration primarily drove population growth in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Considering these projections, the area is expected to expand by 124 persons to 2041, an increase of 1.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where ABS data is not available, released in 2022 with a base year of 2021.
+Considering these projections, the area's population is expected to increase by 124 persons to 2041, marking a total growth of 1.0% over the 17-year period.

 Frequently Asked Questions - Population